SheepTester/longer-tweets/_posts/2026-06-01-recruiters.md

 image: auto
 ---

 After I started working at Tesla, I started getting unsolicited emails on my personal email.
-Not that it's hard to find—it's alluded to on my website, and I don't hide it in my git commits—but I was curious on how they got my email, so I replied to all of them asking where they got my email from.
+Not that it's hard to find—it's in my resume, and I don't hide it in my git commits—but I was still curious how they got my email, so I replied to all of them asking where they got my email from.
 That's probably a bad idea since it shows my email address is real, but whatever.

-Shoutout to a recruiter Greylock, who was the only one who answered my question and let me know that it was related to my LinkedIn's "Open To Work" status.
-I guess I turned it on out of desperation looking for internships, but recruiters didn't care until I got a big tech company on my profile.
+Shoutout to a recruiter at Greylock, who was the only one who answered my question and let me know that it was related to my LinkedIn "Open To Work" status.
+I guess I turned it on out of desperation looking for internships, but recruiters didn't care until after I got a big tech company on my profile.
 Turning it off or asking recruiters to remove my email didn't help, probably because the list is decentralized.

-I'm not looking for a job, but maybe you are!
+I'm not looking for a job right now, but maybe you are!
 These companies are clearly looking for talent, after all.

 My LLM has advised against including the recruiters' names and emails here because I'm in California, so I'll just summarize their pitch.